Rmanamr/CMD-factorial-loop-Java/README.md

 Java CMD program for printing the factorial of the input number with a for loop.
 using Java version 1.8.0

-Run the program typing :
+Run the program using :
 "javac CMD_Factorial_Loop.java"
 then
 "java CMD_Factorial_Loop"
 in Windows CMD
-while CMD is in the CMD-factorial-loop.java directory
+while CMD is in the CMD-factorial-loop-Java directory

 You can see the program document using :
 "javadoc CMD_Factorial_Loop.java"
-while CMD is in the CMD-factorial-loop.java directory
+while CMD is in the CMD-factorial-loop-Java directory

 Feel free to contact me at:
 @ armanazarnik@gmail.com